hongshibao/LRUCache/README.md

 ### LRUCache
-- An implementation of LRU cache based on bimap of boost library.
+- A C++11 implementation of LRU cache based on bimap of boost library.
 - This implementation uses locking to prevent cache stampede (i.e. dogpile).
 - It is thread-safe.